• Skip to primary navigation

 Round chocolate cookies with broken candy cane pieces.

-Chocolate and peppermint are a perfect combination especially during the holidays.
-These Chocolate Peppermint Cookies are a soft chocolate cookie that are topped with crushed candy canes.
+Chocolate and peppermint are a perfect combination, especially during the holidays.
+These Chocolate Peppermint Cookies are soft chocolate cookies that are topped with crushed candy canes.

 Add these tasty cookies to your Christmas holiday baking!